Month 1, Day 17, Sunday 9:00 p.m.

-Nidson did a quick diagnosis of that man, using an artifact that sent out a pulse of light and sound and then reading its dials and knobs for the result.
+Nidson initiated a quick diagnosis of that man using an artifact that sent out a pulse of light and sound, and then read its dials and scales for the result.
 “No obvious internal bleeding.
 You’re good to go.”

 The latest batch of people were wounded in ways that were beyond Siobhan’s ability to help directly.
-She could deal with cleaning wounds of the pieces of wood and stone that had been blown up and embedded in flesh by the concussive blasts, and she knew enough to give the proper basic potions.
-But she couldn’t do anything about caved-in abdomens, shattered skulls, pelvises, broken spines, disrupted internal organs or internal bleeding…not even simple concussions.
+She could deal with cleaning wounds of the pieces of wood and stone that had been embedded in flesh by the concussive blasts, and she knew enough to give the proper basic potions.
+But she could do nothing about caved-in abdomens, shattered skulls and pelvises, broken spines, disrupted internal organs, or internal bleeding…not even simple concussions.
 For those, she gave pain potions, blood-replenishers, and revivifying potions, just trying to keep them all alive long enough for the healer to see to them.

 It was honestly amazing to watch Nidson in action.
-He had been brusque before, but seemed quietly competent.
+He had been brusque before, but seemed unpretentiously competent.
 Now he was like a snappish, efficient whirlwind.
-He used telekinetic spells to move bones and flesh into the proper position, tossed around minor healing potions like they were water, and even broke out some components from the Plane of Radiance to cast a specialized healing spell on the particularly grievous wounds.
+He used telekinetic spells to move bones and flesh into the proper position, tossed around minor healing potions like they were water, and even broke out some components from the Plane of Radiance to cast specialized healing spells on the particularly grievous wounds.

 He bossed her—and anyone else who stood nearby for a little too long—around with rapid-fire instructions, sending uninjured men back out into the fight.
-Their cots quickly filled up, and anyone who was conscious or stable enough to move was relocated to the main part of the shop, laid on the ground.
+Their cots quickly filled up, and anyone who was conscious or stable enough to move was relocated to the main part of the shop and laid out on the ground.

-In this way, they worked through the wounded, even as more arrived.
+In this way, they worked through the wounded even as more poured in.

 Some died, or were already dead when they arrived, carried by people who were exhausted and often injured themselves.

-There was a fire spreading from one of the battle sites, caused by carless use of a fireball spell.
-They were getting more civilians with burns or smoke inhalation, until Siobhan worried that the previously excessive stock of burn salve would actually run out.
+There was a fire spreading from one of the battle sites, caused by careless use of a fireball spell.
+They were getting more civilians with burns or smoke inhalation, so many that Siobhan worried the previously excessive stock of burn salve would actually run out.

 It was worse than Siobhan had expected.
-Not worse than she could have imagined, but it still rattled something deep within her when a grandmother with a mangled stump for a hand begged her to save her grandson, whose legs had both been blown off.
-The woman had tied the stumps with strips of her own clothing, using just her good hand and her teeth, then ran the whole way to them with the boy on her back, following directions from the Nightmare Pack members who had been fighting in the street around her.
+Not worse than she could have imagined, but it still rattled something deep within her.
+The darkest moment came when a grandmother with a mangled stump for a hand begged her to save her grandson, whose legs had both been blown off.
+The woman had tied the stumps with strips of her own clothing, using just her good hand and her teeth, then ran the whole way to them with the boy on her back, following directions from the Nightmares—Nightmare Pack enforcers—who had been fighting in the street around her.

 Siobhan thought the boy was dead, to look at him, but Nidson pronounced his heart to be still beating.
 “He’s lost too much blood, though.
 I don’t have any of the more powerful healing potions left, and anything else will take too long.”